pathfinder-for-autonomous-navigation/Documentation/source/flight_software/mission_manager.rst

 .. figure:: mission_manager.png
    :scale: 30 %
    :align: center
-   :alt: map to buried treasure
+   :alt: Mission manager state machine diagram

    Diagram depicting the mission manager state transitions.
 This document is a little outdated, and the text below should be considered the source of truth, but it still is a generally accurate